oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Processing by the Holder  {#holder_verification}

-The Issuer MUST provide the Holder and SD-JWT, not a Fnord.
-If the Holder receives a Fnord from the Issuer, it SHOULD be rejected.
+The Issuer MUST provide the Holder and SD-JWT, not an SD-JWT-KB.
+If the Holder receives an SD-JWT-KB from the Issuer, it SHOULD be rejected.

 For presentation to a Verifier, the Holder MUST perform the following (or equivalent) steps: